Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

 The method for baking bacon in the oven is much easier than frying it up in a pan.
-With oven baked bacon, the strips come out straight and crispy.
+With oven-baked bacon slices, the strips come out straight and crispy.
 Plus, there’s no standing at the stove with grease splattering everywhere!

 I absolutely hate the mess that results from frying the strips in a pan.
-It splatters everywhere and it seems I’m cleaning up grease for years after.
+The hot grease splatters everywhere and it seems I’m cleaning up for years after.

-And, I end up spending a long time standing at the cooktop when frying.
-It’s because the whole package never fits in one pan.
-Or, if I try to squeeze too much in, they all get shriveled.
+Plus, I end up spending a long time standing at the cooktop because the whole package never fits in one frying pan.
+Or, if I try to squeeze too much in, the bacon gets all shriveled.

-Cooking bacon in the oven is so easy and will result in picture perfect strips every time!
-The best part is that a whole package can be cooked at once without making a greasy mess.
+Cooking bacon in the oven is the easiest way to cook a lot of bacon at once!
+The best part is that a whole package can be cooked at once with less mess and better results.

-The strips are raised up while cooking so it doesn’t get soaked in grease.
-And, you don’t even need to flip the strips.
+Because you use a wire rack, the strips are raised up while cooking, so they don’t get soaked in bacon grease.
+And, you don’t even need to flip the bacon once!

-It’s best to bake bacon between 375°F and 425°F. But a temperature of 350°F should work too.
+It’s best to bake bacon between 375°F and 425°F, but a temperature of 350°F should work too.
 It just takes longer to cook with a lower temperature.
-And for crispy strips, it’s better to go with a higher temperature.
+For crispy strips, it’s better to go with a higher temperature.

 There’s also no need to pre-heat the oven.
 Of course, it does take a few more minutes to cook in a cold oven.
 However, the meat does cook as the oven heats up.

-Unlike pan frying, the grease doesn’t splatter everywhere while it cooks in the oven.
-Most, if not all, the grease should drip down into the rimmed sheet pan.
+Unlike pan-frying, the grease doesn’t splatter everywhere while bacon cooks in the oven.
+Plus, most (if not all) of the grease should drip down from the rack into the baking sheet.

-There’s very little cleanup after baking bacon as well.
+There’s very little cleanup after making baked bacon.
 You just have to pour off the grease in the pans and scrub down the racks.
 Even if using a dishwasher, it’s best to hand wash first.

 You will need a good scrubber to wash the rack off.
-After the initial scrub, it’s best to put everything in the dishwasher because it’s the best way to clean the grease off.
+After the initial scrub, it’s best to run everything through the dishwasher because it’s the best way to clean the grease off.

 To make cleanup even easier, you can line the pans with aluminum foil and make racks out of foil to lift the strips up.
 Then, when it’s all done, just toss the used foil in the garbage.